 First Aid kits are located throughout the Zoo and marked by green + signs.
 Please contact any Zoo staff member for assistance.
 The Zoo has a Public Address System (PA) should an emergency arise.
 All Zoo staff members carry short wave radios.
 In the event of an emergency, please, please stay calm.
 Please contact any Zoo staff member for assistance.

-We offer low cost exclusive souvenirs starting @ $0.50 (tax not included) by bulk order for groups not planning to visit our gift shops.
+We offer low cost exclusive souvenirs starting @ $0.50 (tax not included) using this form by bulk order for groups not planning to visit our gift shops.
 This allows groups more time to visit with the animals especially those groups with younger age children.
 Small groups at a time may visit the Trading Post with a chaperone and back packs must be left on the front porch.
 Items are priced starting at fifty cents.
-There is also a small Gift Shop inside of the Carousel building.

 All prices in this brochure are valid thru 12/31/19.